snp-technologies/aksworkshop-notes/README.md

 - Visit https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough for step by step
 - Note that solution uses Azure CLI.
 Use Azure Shell or install the Azure CLI.
 PowerShell is an alternative.

-> Do not install with the cluster autoscaler preview, i.e. VMSSPreview.
+> Do not install with the cluster autoscaler, i.e. with the `--enable-cluster-autoscaler` parameter.
 It takes longer to install and may  increase the liklihood of cluster failure during the workshop.

 |Step|Method|
 |--|--|